 3 ½ (out of 4)

-The first Wick was a blistering, left-field gem, a minor classic even.
+The first Wick was a blistering, left-field gem, now standing as a downplayed action classic.
 The sequel posited impressive improvements on the finer fringe details of the assassin-verse but regrettably threw the combat switch from thrill to overkill.
 Parabellum lands in a firm middle-ground, reaffirming the original's brazen tongue-in-cheekiness and reverting the violence to a kinetic, outlandish fun house.
 The sheer amount of RPG headshots isn't as thoroughly numbing as last time and the sense of visual clarity and opulence has never been more uniformly crisp.
 Bourne has been forgotten and Bond has been the sight of every kind of reinvention process – only Mission: Impossible and Fast & Furious hold relevancy to the genre and each are two movies away from completion.
 John Wick had humble beginnings and expertly earned its cult following, critical raves and exponential box office numbers.
 Who knows where this crazy train ends but the views so far have been uncommonly spectacular.

 2 (out of 4)